On Monday, we shared a set of questions focusing on the geography of Richland County. Here are the answers to those questions.

 3.601 square miles

 The original shape of Richland County included portions of how many current Ohio counties?
-There are 4 current Ohio counties whose boundaries were once in Richland County.
+There are 4 current Ohio counties whose boundaries once included what is now Richland County.

 How many river systems are represented in Richland County?
 What are they?
 Watersheds are delineated differently according to the entity making the distinction.
 According to the Richland Soil & Water Conservation District, there are 8: Huron, Sandusky, Upper Vermilion, Rocky Fork, Black Fork, Upper Kokosing, and Upper Olentangy.
 Each of these 8 actually start here.
 Some of these could be considered part of larger systems, with the possible list therefore being: Huron, Sandusky, Scioto, Walhonding, and Mohican.

 When Charles Mill Lake is at capacity and holding the maximum flood water that it can, how many Clearfork Reservoirs could be emptied into it?
-This could be considered a “trick question,” in that the size of the bodies of water – particularly Charles Mill Lake – can fluctuate depending on several factors.
+This could be considered a “trick question,” in that the size of the bodies of water – particularly Charles Mill Lake – can fluctuate depending on several factors and on which resource one uses.
 Considering that Clearfork Reservoir has a stated size of either 971 or 997 acres, however, and that Charles Mill Lake can range from 1,350 to 6,050 acres, the answer could be as high as 6.
 The average depth of Clearfork, however (24 feet) averages between 20 and 40 feet.
 If you answered with anything between 2 and 8, therefore, count your answer as correct!